zhangzh-pku/OM1/README.md

 ## Architecture Overview
   ![Artboard 1@4x 1 (1)](https://github.com/user-attachments/assets/14e9b916-4df7-4700-9336-2983c85be311)

-## Hands-On with OM1: 'Hello World' program
+## Quick Start

-Let's create an AI agent named Spot.
+Let's run the first AI agent named Spot on OM1.
 The Spot agent uses your webcam to capture and label objects.
 These text captions are then sent to `OpenAI 4o`, a large language model (LLM) which then returns `movement`, `speech` and `face` action commands.
 These commands are displayed on WebSim along with basic timing and other debugging information.

 1. Clone the repo.